U.S. job growth cools in November, monthly wage gains modest

 However, an unusually cold November slowed hiring at construction sites.
 Construction employment rose by only 5,000 jobs after companies added 24,000 workers to their payrolls in October.
 Manufacturing employment increased by 27,000 jobs last month after rising 26,000 in October.

 Government payrolls declined for a second straight month.
+State government employment fell sharply in November.

 Reporting by Lucia Mutikani; Editing by Andrea Ricci